AaronCWacker/MachineLearning/README.md

 UI/UX/DevOps | Find opportunities for, and ideate on, new game systems, content, and feature improvements UI/UX/DevOps | Define custom tools for crafting and editing game data UI/UX/DevOps | Knowledge and experience with A/B testing or randomized control trials.
-Unity, AR, 3D, and Mobile | Strong experience with Unity3D, Blender Unity Mobile | Experience working on a consumer mobile application Unity Mobile | Game engines and tools such as Unity3D (preferred) or Unreal Engine White Papers | Papers accepted to any of: CVPR, ICCV, ECCV, BMVC, NeurIPS, ICLR, ICML, SIGGRAPH, Europgraphics, ICRA, IROS, or ISMAR
+White Papers | Papers accepted to any of: CVPR, ICCV, ECCV, BMVC, NeurIPS, ICLR, ICML, SIGGRAPH, Europgraphics, ICRA, IROS, or ISMAR
 White Papers | Experience collecting or organizing data to validate your research White Papers | Implement efficient code to validate your research White Papers | Publications in a top tier conference such as CVPR, ICCV, ECCV, NIPS, ICLR, ICML White Papers | Publications on structure-from-motion, bundle adjustment or SLAM in computer vision venues such as CVPR, ECCV, ICCV, IJCV, WACV, PAMI
 Art Direction | Demonstrable leadership skills with excellent problem solving and diplomatic skills Art Direction | Portfolio of work that demonstrates compelling visuals across multiple genres of games - both realistic and stylized
 Art Direction | Body of work should also show an ability to establish and maintain an artistic vision across an entire game